-- 48. I consider the amount of fishing that will be excluded is likely to be minimal.
-Pot, longline and hand line fishing, hand gathering, trolling, and diving may occur close by.
-However, given that marine farms already exist in close proximity to the site, the additional obstruction to commercial fishing is likely to be negligible. - 49.
+- 48. I consider the amount of fishing that will be excluded is likely to be minimal, if any.
+Set net, pot and longline fishing may occur close by.
+However, given that marine farms already exist immediately adjacent to the site, the additional obstruction to commercial fishing is likely to be negligible. - 49.
 The fisheries given in Table 3 were identified by overlaying exclusion areas for each fishing method with the mapped fishing events in CatchMapper.
 The exclusion areas, also termed footprints of the proposed site, include appropriate buffer zones around the farm depending on the type of fishing method.
 Towed fishing methods have larger footprints, ie, larger areas from which they would be excluded, than static fishing methods.
 Only the new footprint area where fisheries have not already been excluded by existing authorised aquaculture is included in this assessment. - 50.
-Cod potting, trolling, and longline fishing, if any occurs, would all be excluded from within the immediate boundaries of the proposed site.
+Set net, cod potting and longline fishing, if any occurs, would all be excluded from within the immediate boundaries of the proposed site.